What Does Moz Local Do?

 Moz Local is a paid business listing syndication and distribution service.
 It also offers a free “Check Listing” feature that lets you see how a business is currently performing in terms of completeness of citations.
 Once you purchase a syndication package you can use the Check Listing report to follow and validate citation improvements over time.

-Response from Moz: Indirect Network: “We scrape these directories for listing consistency, completeness, accuracy and duplicates.
+“We scrape these directories for listing consistency, completeness, accuracy and duplicates.
 Since we do not submit to them directly we cannot guarantee listing information updating in Hotfrog, Yelp or Yellowpages.
 The main aggregators do feed to these directories but as you know they also source data from their own database as well as (like Yelp) directly from users.”

-The Check Listing report (below) provides a snapshot of citation performance for an individual listing, with percentages for Complete, Incomplete, Inconsistent and Duplicate listings.
+The Check Listing report (above) provides a snapshot of citation performance for an individual listing, with percentages for Complete, Incomplete, Inconsistent and Duplicate listings.
 These are aggregates of the same measures for each of the 15 citations.
 Drilling down into each tells you which listing was found and measured, what is needed to complete a profile and links to duplicates found.

 Update: Does Moz Local Work?